9-12

 QUARTER SAWN LUMBER

 The term quarter sawn refers to the fact that the boards are cut from a quarter of a log instead of a whole log.
 To get a quarter log, a whole log is first cut in half along its length.
 Then, each half is cut in half again.
 The log has then been cut into four quarters.
-Each quarter is then sawed as in the following diagram.
+Each quarter is then sawed as in the following diagrams.
 In the cuts below, the saw blade remains vertical at all times, so the log has to be rotated (turned) 90o after every cut.
 This extra amount of time causes quarter sawn lumber to be more expensive.
 However, it is better lumber.

-The next diagrams show what happens to the wood in each step.
+The next diagrams show what happens

 -----------------------------------------------------------------------------------